KniteRite-Studios/TestMiiInternet/README.md

 # TestMiiInternet

-TestMiiInternet is a (WIP) Homebrew Application for the Nintendo Wii that allows users to test their internet connection speed directly from their console.
+TestMiiInternet is a Homebrew Application for the Nintendo Wii that allows users to test their internet connection speed directly from their console.
 ## Features

 - **Ping Testing**: Test latency to google.com